Scalar field dark matter and dark energy: a hybrid model for the dark sector: Fluid approximation and dynamics

 These equations lay out the energy exchange between the fluids, with the direction directly related to the sign of $\phi'/\phi$.
 If the ratio is positive, it is DE sourcing the DM component, while if it is negative, there will be an energy flow from $\phi$ to the dark matter fluid.
 Regardless of the initial conditions chosen, we find that $\phi$ and $\phi'$ always have opposite signs.
 Consequently, this model exhibits a unidirectional energy transfer from the $\chi$ fluid to the $\phi$-field.
 The modified Klein-Gordon equation encodes the same information:

 and can be numerically integrated for different realisations of the system yielding particular solutions for the dynamical evolution of the model.

 For numerical purposes, the only free model-specific parameters are the initial conditions for the DE scalar field $\phi_i = \phi \left( \tau_i \right)$ and $\phi'_i = \phi' \left( \tau_i \right)$ and the scale of the hybrid potential $V_0$.
-Without loss of generality, we compute $V_0$ through a shooting method for the fiducial value of the present DE relative energy density: $\Omega_{\phi}^0 = \rho_{\phi}^0/(3 M_{\rm Pl}^2 H_0^2)$, where $H_0$ is the Hubble expansion rate at the present epoch.
+It is important to note that the parameters in the potential energy in Eq.(\ref{eq:lagrangian}) drop out completely from the calculation, meaning we do not need to choose their values to solve the system numerically so long as we assume that they satisfy the constraints derived in Sec.(\ref{sec:param}).
+However, we set $\mu$ equal to zero for simplicity since it does not contribute up to current times.
+Without loss of generality, we compute $V_0$ through a shooting method for the fiducial value of the present DE relative energy density: $\Omega_{\phi}^0 = \rho_{\phi}^0/(3 {\rm M}_{\rm Pl}^2 H_0^2)$, where $H_0$ is the Hubble expansion rate at the present epoch.
 Moreover, and as previously mentioned, the value of $\phi'_i$ has no impact on the dynamics as the scalar field is quickly driven towards the minimum deep in the radiation-dominated epoch where its contribution is negligible.
 For this reason, and without loss of generality, in the numerical study, we always take $\phi'_i = 0 $.
 In this way, the analysis presented can be focused on the effects of varying the only free parameter: the initial condition for the scalar field $\phi_i$.
 We will focus only on scenarios for which $\phi_i>0$, as the solutions for $\phi_i<0$ would lead to the same dynamics starting from the opposite side of the symmetric potential.